iAM-AMR/iAM.AMR.DOC/source/04_models/architecture.rst

 This is particularly true of Analytica models, wherein data and model process are coupled to their layouts (recall, Lumina refers to this concept as an *Influence Diagram*).
 Accordingly, the Analytica wiki includes a section explicitly addressing `working with large models <https://wiki.lumina.com/index.php?title=Working_with_Large_Models>`_.

 In brief, Analytica models can be broken down into smaller parts, called *modules*.
 These modules fit together like puzzle pieces -- each contains its own nodes and connections that together, form a whole.
+A given module can be shared among multiple models.

 Within a model, modules are organized hierarchically, like folders on your desktop.
 You may have many modules in the root of your model, or choose to add modules within other modules.
 Or, if you prefer, you may just have one large model with no modules at all (but will be doing a lot of scrolling!).
-A module looks like a standard node, but you'll be able to identify them by their thicker boarders.
+A module looks like a standard node, but you'll be able to identify them by their thick black borders.

 Types of Modules